PwC's first drone stock audit completed 85% faster

-To interpret the 300+ images taken at the site, the team used Pix4Dmapper on desktop.
+To interpret the 300+ images taken at the site, the team used Pix4Dmapper photogrammetry software on desktop.

 Using photogrammetry, the team could recreate the stockpile in 3D, ready for its digital inspection.
 The ‘digital twin’ of the stockpile allowed the team to easily measure its volume.
 Based on the final measurement, the coal’s value was calculated with 99% accuracy, compared to traditional surveying methods.

 Hemione Hudson, head of assurance at PwC, commented: “Drones are just one of a number of technologies that could improve audit quality in different ways across different sectors.
 But maximising the benefits of emerging technologies is reliant on having the right people with the skills to interpret the resulting data.”

 The team was able to conduct an audit of the stockpile 85% faster than traditional methods.Richard French, audit partner at PwC, commented: “The drone trial was conducted to explore ways of challenging the traditional method of stock counting.
 It was a classic example of new technology challenging the old - and based on our results, the potential is groundbreaking.”

 In parallel to the fixed-wing inspection of the coal pile, a multi-rotor drone was flown over the wider site.
 The results of this flight helped with an improved understanding of the landscape around the site, which is important for vegetation management.
 The project also provided insights of the health and maintenance of other power station assets.

 This was a global first for PwC, but the company has written before about the potential for drones and other emerging technologies.